-- (a) Possess either basic or reserve certification; and - (b) Be currently serving as a peace officer or reserve peace officer; and - (c) Successfully completes and submits his/her certificate of completion from an approved Vehicle Identification Number course; and - (d) Pay to the P.O.S.T.
-Board a certification fee of twenty-five dollars (\$25.00) in the form of a certified check, money order or agency check; and - (e) Completes and submits the P.O.S.T.
-Form 9 Application for VIN Inspector Certification.
+- (a) Currently serving as a peace officer recognized in Title 16, Article 2.5 of the Colorado Revised Statutes; and - (b) Successfully completes and submits his/her certificate of completion from an approved Vehicle Identification Number course; and - (c) Pay to the P.O.S.T.
+Board a certification fee of twenty-five dollars (\$25.00) in the form of a certified check, money order or agency check; and - (d) Completes and submits the P.O.S.T.
+Form 9 Application for VIN Inspector Certification; and - (e) Be certified by the P.O.S.T.
+Board as a VIN inspector.